blairw/fedorasetup/README.md

 # Fedora Linux setup notes by Blair

+Update: This document is no longer maintained, for Linux purposes I've switched over to Almalinux.
+See https://github.com/blairw/almalinuxsetup

 ## Rationale

 This is mostly written for my own notes so that I remember why I did this.